symfony/symfony-docs/reference/constraints/Cascade.rst

     The :class:`Symfony\\Component\\Validator\\Constraints\\Cascade` was
     introduced in Symfony 5.2 and requires PHP 7.4.

-The Cascade constraint is used to validate a whole class.
-It allows to omit to add the :doc:`/reference/constraints/Valid` constraint on each child object of your class you want to validate.
+The Cascade constraint is used to validate a whole class, including all the objects that might be stored in its properties.
+Thanks to this constraint, you don't need to add the :doc:`/reference/constraints/Valid` constraint on every child object that you want to validate in your class.

 ==========  ===================================================================
 Applies to  :ref:`class <validation-class-target>`